12 Step Meetings for Lasting Recovery and Community Support

 Three foundational principles shape 12 step meetings: admitting personal powerlessness over substance use, embracing a higher power (which participants define broadly), and committing to both making amends and helping others.
 These values form the bedrock of every group—opening doors to mutual accountability, spiritual growth, and practical support.

-Research and practitioner experience throughout Oregon addiction treatment show that these core ideas help create recovery communities that foster trust, self-examination, and a sustainable path forward for many3.
+Research and practitioner experience throughout Oregon addiction treatment show that these core ideas help create recovery communities that foster trust, self-examination, and a sustainable path forward for many.3

 Admitting Powerlessness and Seeking Help